How to Sell Your Condo in Vancouver 2:

-In Episode 1 of How to Sell a Vancouver Condo we discussed how its important to speak to your lender about mortgage penalties when deciding when to sell your Vancouver condo.
+In Episode 1 of How to Sell a Vancouver Condo, we discussed how it is important to speak to your lender about mortgage penalties when deciding when to sell your Vancouver condo.

 There may be Taxes PAYABLE on the Sale Proceeds of My Condo?!